ilhashmi/capstone/README.md

 ## Future Work

-- **LL):** Add LLM to give descriptive summaries in Inventory and Customer intelligence.
+- **LLM:** Add LLM to give descriptive summaries in Inventory and Customer intelligence.

 - **Stockout Analysis:** let user upload stock-on-hand and stockout reports to provide better analysis and predection.